nim-lang/Nim/doc/gc.rst

 Memory Management Strategies
 ============================

-You can choose the memory management to use when compiling source code, you can pass ``--gc:`` on the compile command with the choosed memory management.
+You can choose the memory management strategy to use when compiling source code, you can pass ``--gc:`` on the compile command with the selected memory management strategy.

 - ``--gc:refc`` Deferred `reference counting <https://en.wikipedia.org/wiki/Reference_counting>`_ based garbage collector
   with `cycle detection <https://en.wikipedia.org/wiki/Reference_counting#Dealing_with_reference_cycles>`_,